-1 Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II implementation costs.
-In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan Life Insurance business.
+Free surplus generation represents 'underlying free surplus' based on operating movements, including the general insurance commission earned during the period and excludes market movements, foreign exchange, capital

-2 Following the disposal of the Group's 25 per cent interest in PruHealth and PruProtect in November 2014, the 2014 comparative results of UK insurance operations have been adjusted to exclude results of those businesses.

-5 Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia.

-3 After Asia development costs.

-4 Refer to note B1.1 in IFRS financial statements for the break-down of other income and expenditure, and other non-operating items.

-6 Defined as movements in shareholder-backed policyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths.

-7 For basis of preparation see note I (a) of Additional Unaudited IFRS financial information.
-8 Includes Group's proportionate share in PPM South Africa and the Asia asset management joint ventures.

-^a Net inflows exclude Asia Money Market Fund (MMF) inflows of £609 million (2014: net outflows £52 million).
-External funds under management exclude Asia MMF balances of £5,428 million (2014: £4,300 million).

-10 Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa.

-11 Payback period, measured on an undiscounted basis, is the time in which the initial 'cash' outflow of investment is expected to be recovered from the 'cash' inflows generated by the investment.
+- movements, shareholders' other income and expenditure and centrally arising restructuring and Solvency II implementation costs.
+In addition, following its reclassification as held for sale during 2013, operating results exclude the result of the Japan life insurance business - Following the disposal of the Group's 25 per cent interest in PruHealth and PruProtect in November 2014, the 2014 comparative results of UK insurance operations have been adjusted to exclude results of those businesses. - After Asia development costs. - Refer to note B1.1 in IFRS financial statements for the breakdown of other income and - expenditure, and other non-operating items.
+Includes Group's proportionate share of the liabilities and associated flows of the insurance joint ventures in Asia. - $Defined\,as\,movements\,in\,share holder-backed$ nolicyholder liabilities arising from premiums (net of charges), surrenders/withdrawals, maturities and deaths. - For basis of preparation see note I (a) of additional financial information - $Includes\,Group's\,proportionate\,share\,in\,PPM$ South Africa and the Asia asset management ioint ventures - Net inflows exclude Asia Money Market Fund (MMF) inflows of £609 million (2014: net outflows £52 million).
+External funds under management exclude Asia MMF balances of £5,428 million (2014: £4,300 million). - Excluding performance fees, carried interest and share of profits from associate entity, PPM South Africa. - Payback period, measured on an undiscounted basis, is the time in which the initial 'cash' outflow of investment is expected to be recovered from the 'cash' inflows generated by the investment.
 The 'cash' outflow is measured by our investment of free surplus in new business sales.
-The payback period equals the time taken for new business sales to generate free surplus to cover this investment.

-12 The full Holding Company Cashflow is disclosed in note II (a) of Additional unaudited IFRS financial information.

-13 Refer to the EEV basis supplementary information - Post-tax operating profit based on longer-term investment returns and Post-tax summarised consolidated income statement, for the break-down of other income and expenditure, and other non-operating items.

-14 Net of related charges to deferred acquisition costs and tax.

-15 Annualised operating profit after tax and non-controlling interests as percentage of opening shareholders' funds.
+The payback period equals the time taken for new business sales to generate free surplus to cover this investment - The full holding company cash flow is disclosed in note II (a) of additional financial information. - Refer to the EEV basis supplementary information - Post-tax operating profit based on longer-term investment returns and Post-tax summarised consolidated income statement. for the breakdown of other income and expenditure, and other non-operating items. - Net of related charges to deferred acquisition costs and tax. - Annualised operating profit after tax and non-controlling interests as percentage of opening shareholders' funds

-Group Chief Risk Officer's Summary of the risks facing our business and our capital strength
+Group Chief Risk Officer's summary of the risks facing our business and our capital strength